Zeioth/distroupdate.nvim/README.md

 ## Roadmap
 * It would be ideal to write unit tests to ensure we don't introduce regressions or breaking changes in future versions.
-* It would be cleaner to move `hot_reload` to a new plugin whith that sole responsability.